Eiertätsch

 Eiertätsch is a bit of a catch-all for a number of slightly varying egg dishes.
 My mother-in-law uses it as a general term for all things omelette or crepe, and it is very similar to the Bündner Tatsch, where eggs and flour are combined, fried, and cut up into pieces.

 It is common here in the Emmental, and even features in Jeremias Gotthelf’s expressively-titled novel: Wie Anne Bäbi Jowäger haushaltet und wie es ihm mit dem Doktern geht, which in English would be something like: How Anne Bäbi Jowäger keeps her house and how she gets along with doctors.
 (The short of it is that she doesn’t get along with doctors at all.
-A stubborn farmer’s wife, she refuses to have her son vaccinated against smallpox, preferring “the local quarkery”, as Gotthelf puts it, and the boy ends up much worse off.
+A stubborn farmer’s wife, she refuses to have her son vaccinated against smallpox, preferring “the local quackery”, as Gotthelf puts it, and the boy ends up much worse off.
 A relevant tale.)

 When Anne Bäbi wants to give her boy something really hearty, something she think will do him good, she puts an Eiertätsch on the table, with half a glass of red wine next to it “auf dem Tisch stand ein Eiertätsch und manchmal noch eine Halbe Roten darneben”.